karadoc/Civ4-K-Mod/Assets/readme.txt

 --

-v0.92 changelist *
+v0.92 changelist

- + Fixed a bug that would cause K-Mod to crash when playing with time victory disabled
+ + Fixed a bug that would cause K-Mod to crash when playing with time victory disabled. (added a new xml parameter for controlling global warming chances per index)
  + Removed all the custom map scripts that previously came with the mod.
-(These scripts have nothing to do with K-Mod.)
+(These scripts aren't part of the mod.
+They can be installed separately by those who want them.)
  + Fixed a bug that was preventing promotions with three 'or' prerequisites from being displayed.
  + Added third promotion 'or' prerequisite information to the civilopedia (and sevopedia)
  + Changed the tech chooser bulb preference list to only show techs that have not already been researched
+ + Disabled some faulty event handlers in Civ4lerts.
+[They didn't work, and they looked like they might cause a seg-fault.]
+ + Changed the global warming responsibility calculation to include offsets.

 --

 v0.91 changelist

  + fixed a K-Mod bug that caused some cultural revolts to last much longer than they should.
- + changed the length of cultural revolts 3 + 2*(number of previous revolts), so that the system is simplier. [previously it depended on the current era, the highest population of the city, and the number of adjacent plots owned by the player]
+ + changed the length of cultural revolts 3 + 2*(number of previous revolts), so that the system is simpler. [previously it depended on the current era, the highest population of the city, and the number of adjacent plots owned by the player]

 ---